erikorlowski/cscie97/cscie97/asn2/Design.md

 * The current energy consumption of the House in Watts

 __Requirement: House Name Uniqueness__
-Any attempt to create or modify a House such that two or more Houses would have duplicate names shall be rejected.
+Any attempt to create a House where a House with that name already exists shall have no effect.

 __Requirement: Room Model__
 A Room shall model an individual Room.
 Each Room will be associated with one and only one House.
 A Room shall contain the following pieces of information: